OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Ideally you want to have a jailbroken iPhone or iPad available for running tests.
 That way, you get root access to the device and can install a variety of useful tools, making the security testing process easy.
 If you don't have access to a jailbroken device, you can apply the workarounds described later in this chapter, but be prepared for a less smooth experience.

-**Requirements for iOS testing lab**

-Bare minimum is:
+For your mobile app testing setup you should have at least the following:

 - Laptop with admin rights, VirtualBox with Kali Linux
 - WiFi network with client to client traffic permitted (multiplexing through USB is also possible)
-- Hopper Disassembler
 - At least one jailbroken iOS device (with desired iOS version)
-- Burp Suite tool
+- Burp Suite or other web proxy

-Recommended is:
+If you want to get serious with iOS security testing, you need a Mac, for the simple reason that XCode and the iOS SDK are only available for Mac OS.
+Many tasks that you can do effortlessly on Mac are a chore, or even impossible, on Windows and Linux.
+The following setup is recommended:

 - Macbook with XCode and Developer's Profile
 - WiFi network as previously
-- Hopper Disassembler or IDA Pro with Hex Rays
 - At least two iOS devices, one jailbroken, second non-jailbroken
-- Burp Suite tool
+- Burp Suite or other web proxy
+- Hopper or IDA Pro

-### Jailbreaking iOS
+#### Jailbreaking the iOS Device

 In the iOS world, jailbreaking means among others disabling Apple's code signing mechanisms so that apps not signed by Apple can be run.
 If you're planning to do any form of dynamic security testing on an iOS device, you'll have a much easier time on a jailbroken device, as most useful testing tools are only available outside the app store.

-There's an important different between exploit chain and jailbreak.
-The former will disable iOS system protections like code signing or MAC, but will not install Cydia store for you.
-A jailbreak is a complete tool that will leverage exploit chain, disable system protections and install Cydia.
+Colloquially, the word "jailbreak" if often used to refer to the  tools that automate the complete jailbreaking progress, from executing the exploit(s) to disabling system protections and installing the Cydia app store.

 In jailbreak lingo, we talk about tethered and untethered jailbreaking methods.
 In the "tethered" scenario, the jailbreak doesn't persist throughout reboots, so the device must be connected (tethered) to a computer during every reboot to re-apply it.
 "Untethered" jailbreaks need only be applied once, making them the most popular choice for end users.

 Jailbreaking methods vary across iOS versions.
 Best choice is to check if a public jailbreak is available for your iOS version<sup>[25]</sup>.
 Beware of fake tools and spyware that is often distributed around the Internet, often hiding behind domain names similar to the jailbreaking group/author.

-**Important** caveat regarding jailbreaking iOS: contrary to Android, you **can't** downgrade iOS version with one exception explained below.
+An important caveat regarding jailbreaking iOS is that you can't downgrade iOS version with one exception explained below.
 Naturally, this creates a problem, when there is a major bump in iOS version (e.g. from 9 to 10) and there is no public jailbreak for the new OS.
 One possible solution is to have at least two iOS devices: one that will be jailbroken and have all necessary tools for testing and second, which will be updated with every major iOS release and wait for public jailbreak to be released.
 Once a public jailbreak is released, Apple is quite fast in releasing a patch, hence you have only a couple of days to upgrade to the newest iOS version and jailbreak it (if upgrade is necessary).

 The iOS upgrade process is performed online and is based on challenge-response process.
 The device will perform OS installation if and only if the response to challenge is signed by Apple.
 This is what researchers call 'signing window' and explains the fact that you can't simply store the OTA firmware package downloaded via iTunes and load it to the device at any time.
 During minor iOS upgrades, it is possible that two versions are signed at the same time by Apple.
 This is the only case when you can possibly downgrade iOS version.
 You can check current signing window and download OTA Firmwares from this site<sup>[30]</sup>.
 More information on jailbreaking is available on The iPhone Wiki<sup>[26]</sup>.

-### Preparing your test environment
+### Preparing the Test Environment

 ![Cydia Store](Images/Chapters/0x06b/cydia.png "Cydia Store")